MicrosoftDocs/Contribute/Contribute/dotnet-style-guide.md

 ## Headings

 Use sentence-style capitalization.
-Always capitalize:

-- The first word of a heading.
+Always capitalize the first word of a heading.
-- The word following a colon in a title or heading (for example, "How to: Sort an array").

 ## Text styling